chainpoint/chainpoint-roughtime/README.md

 This image also includes the Roughenough client.
 You can use it to retrieve and verify a timestamp from any Roughtime server.
 Here are some examples with their proper DNS names and public keys provided.

-You might find additional, or updated, Roughtime hosts in the [ecosystem](https://github.com/cloudflare/roughtime/blob/master/ecosystem.config).
+You can find a description of additional Roughtime hosts in the [ecosystem.md](https://github.com/cloudflare/roughtime/blob/master/ecosystem.md) file and a JSON representation of the list in [ecosystem.json](https://github.com/cloudflare/roughtime/blob/master/ecosystem.json).

 Examples of using the client can be found below.